REGISTER FOR OUR EVENTS!

 She is a graduate of Flint Southwestern Academy, class of 2004 and an alumna of Oakland University.

-Becoming an older sister was the first experience in caring for and guiding a young child, that sparked Billie's interest and passion for helping those younger than her prosper.
+Becoming an older sister was the first experience in caring for and guiding a young child, that sparked Billie's interest and passion for helping those younger than her to prosper.

 As an adolescent, Billie was a babysitter for family, friends and was a paid babysitter in her neighborhood.
 During high school, she served as a: Mentor for middle school girls, tutor for elementary students, classroom assistant for Flint Community Schools summer youth program and worked as a coordinator and instructor for summer cheer camp for youth girls.

 The desire to make an impact on children only grew for Billie, so when offered a position at Whaley Children's Center in Flint, she jumped at the opportunity.
+Her most recent role in her community is Parent Ambassador for early childhood education at Educare-Flint.
+Her responsibilites are to advocate for children and families at the local and state levels, as well as connect families to community resources.

 “My passion for meeting children where they are, has helped me find an effective way to reach them, in not only helping them believe in who they are, but in helping them grow and succeed as well!”- Billie DeVille

-Billie has been certified in: Youth and adult C.P.R. and first Aid training; Human Trafficking and Awareness and she is cleared through the State of Michigan to work with children.
+Billie has been certified in: Youth and adult C.P.R. and first Aid training; Human Trafficking Awareness and she is cleared through the State of Michigan to work with children.